Updated January 6, 2015

 Unlike Los Angeles, Phoenix never developed real minority political power.
 Firebrand student activist Alfredo Gutierrez became part of the establishment.
 Latino organizations dependent on City Hall partnerships can't be adversaries of the Anglo power elite.
 The old black leadership died off.
 Amazingly, Phoenix went for years without a single Hispanic city councilman.

-It will be interesting in the 2010 Census to see how close Phoenix is to being a minority/majority city — surrounded by mostly Anglo suburbs.
-But a real "Hispanic Detroit" won't help property values in north Scottsdale.
-With the persistent "sweeps" and anti-Hispanic rhetoric and laws, Arizona does itself no good.
+But Phoenix as the "Mexican Detroit" won't help property values in north Scottsdale.
+With the persistent "sweeps" by the sheriff and anti-Hispanic rhetoric and laws, Arizona does itself no good.
 The talented "brown people" of the world, the ones with lots of income, will think twice before choosing to come there.
 Intolerance and political extremism are bad for business.

 Think Phoenix has no history?
 Read the entire Phoenix 101 series here.